Iphykay/Multi-core-Pipeline-CPU-/README.md

 The pipeline is an end-to-end pipeline, that takes the brain signal, applies preprocessing and converts the 1D time series to image data.

+The brain signals are loaded in the:

+  loader.py

+using subject, session, semester and stimulus name.
+The preprocessing stage occurs in the same module.

+The machine learning models and deep learning models are in:

+  network_rcs.py and rc_models.py

 The Deep learning models are trained using the image data and features extracted from the last pooling layers.
 These features are used in training regular classifiers (Random Forest, ANN, SVM and KNN) to identify participants.